voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

         "created_at": "2023-12-15T11:13:13.576Z",
         "updated_at": null,
         "status": "PAID",
         "amount": 7000, // The order amount before applying any discount, including the free item.
+This should be shown to the end-customer.
         "items_discount_amount": 1000, // The sum of all discount amounts which are applied to specific products.
-In this case, this is the full price for the free item
+In this case, this is the full price for the free item.
         "total_discount_amount": 1000, // The sum of all order-level and all product-specific discounts.
 In this case, this is this the full price for the free item.
-This should be shown to the end-customer
+This should be shown to the end-customer.
         "total_amount": 6000, // The order amount after applying all the discounts.
-This should be shown to the end-customer "items_applied_discount_amount": 1000, // The sum up of all product-specific discounts applied in this particular request
+This should be shown to the end-customer.
+        "items_applied_discount_amount": 1000, // The sum up of all product-specific discounts applied in this particular request.
         "total_applied_discount_amount": 1000, // The sum of all order-level and all product-specific discounts applied in this particular request.
         "items": [
             {
                 "object": "order_item",
                 "source_id": "adv-mug",
                 "related_object": "product",
                 "quantity": 2, // The quantity of the particular item in the cart.
 This includes the free item.
-This should be shown to the end-customer
+This should be shown to the end-customer.
                 "discount_quantity": 1, // Number of dicounted items.
 In this case, only one free mug is added.
-This should be shown to the end-customer
+This should be shown to the end-customer.
-                "initial_quantity": 1, // Number of items the end-customer placed in the cart.
-This can be shown to the end-customer
+                "initial_quantity": 1, // Number of the items which the end-customer placed in the cart.
+This can be shown to the end-customer.
                 "amount": 2000, // The total amount of the order item, i.e. price * quantity.
-This should be shown to the end-customer
+This should be shown to the end-customer.
                 "discount_amount": 1000, // The sum of all item-level discounts applied to this item.
 This equals the price of the free item.
-                "initial_amount": 1000, // This is the sum of amounts for the order items which the end-customer added to the cart
+                "initial_amount": 1000, // This is the sum of amounts for the order items which the end-customer added to the cart.
-                "applied_discount_amount": 1000, // The item-level discount applied by this particular redeemable.
-This equals the price of the free item.
-This should be shown to the end-customer
+                "applied_discount_amount": 1000, // The item-level discount applied by all applicable redeemables.
+In this case, it equals the price of the free item.
+This should be shown to the end-customer.
                 "price": 1000, // Unit price of an item.
-This should be shown to the end-customer "subtotal_amount": 1000, // Final order item amount after the applied item-level discount.
+This should be shown to the end-customer.
+                "subtotal_amount": 1000, // Final order item amount after the applied item-level discount.
 In this case, this equals the initial amount as no other discounts are applied.
-This should be shown to the end-customer
+This should be shown to the end-customer.
                 "product": {
                     "id": "prod_0df14b3a6ad8f282a8",
                     "source_id": "adv-mug",